unsw-cse-comp99-3900-24t1/capstone-project-3900h18astarguardians/README.md

 Assuming docker is installed and running:

 1. Add the appropriate .env files as specified in Final Project Report
-2. Run `docker compose up` in the root directory.
+2. Run `docker-compose up` in the root directory.
 3. Open `localhost:5000` in your web browswer of choice.